Jean-Marie Seroney

-Jean-Marie Seroney (25 July 1927 – 6 December 1982) was a Kenyan human rights advocate, a legislator, and an Amnesty International prisoner of conscience.
+Jean-Marie Seroney (25 July 1927 – 6 December 1982) was a Kenyan human rights advocate, legislator, and an Amnesty International prisoner of conscience.
 He was detained as a prisoner of conscience for 1,155 days.

-Seroney served as the Member of the Legislative Council for Nandi Constituency from 1961 to 1963 and Member of Parliament (MP) for Nandi North from 1963 to 1966 before becoming the Member for the newly formed Tinderet Constituency from 1966 to 1975.
+Seroney served as the Member of the Legislative Council for Nandi Constituency from 1961 to 1963 and a Member of Parliament (MP) for Nandi North from 1963 to 1966 before becoming the Member for the newly formed Tinderet Constituency from 1966 to 1975.
 As a legislator, he worked hard to introduce bills that would remove or at least check the excessive powers vested in the president as a result of the numerous amendments to the Constitution.
-He also brought in the first private member's bill to help ensure that Kenya's elections were free, fair and inclusive.
+He also brought in the first private member's bill to help ensure that Kenya's elections were free, fair, and inclusive.

-In his life, Seroney decried what he described as the wanton abuse of power by the executive and condemned corruption, the unfair distribution of national wealth, theft of land from the poor by the ruling elite, and the failure to resettle the landless.
+Seroney decried what he described as the wanton abuse of power by the executive and condemned corruption, the unfair distribution of national wealth, theft of land from the poor by the ruling elite, and the failure to resettle the landless.
 He made powerful enemies, and his detention in harsh prison conditions for three and a half years set in motion the events that eventually led to his death.

 Early life

 Jean-Marie Seroney was born Eric Kipketer Seroney on Monday, 25 July 1927 at Kapsabet, Nandi District of Kenya.
 He was the first child of the recently converted Africa Inland Mission (AIM) teacher/evangelist Reuben Seroney and Leah Jeptarus Tapmaina Seroney.
 Shortly after his birth, the Rev. Stuart M. Bryson took over the Kapsabet AIM Mission..
 Bryson turned out to be a controversial missionary challenging the deeply held traditions of the Nandi in a bid to increase his numbers.
 He immediately sent Reuben Seroney to start a new Mission station and school at Surungai some 32 miles north of the Kapsabet Mission.
 Reuben and Leah taught at the Surungai School in the afternoons and spent their mornings preaching in the nearby villages.
-Two years later, in 1929, Leah unexpectedly died from labour complications.
-Two years later Reuben married Rebecca Jeptanui.

 The Seroney family lived in the Surungai Mission until 1933 when Reuben was asked to move to Kapsowar in Elgeyo-Marakwet area to pioneer the new Mission station together with Rev. and Mrs. R. V. Reynolds.
 The AIM had also started a hospital there which stands to date.
 Reuben Seroney stayed at Kapsowar as an evangelist and the lead teacher of the school for five years.
 He visited nearby villages and far-off areas teaching and preaching.
 It was during one of his visits to Kabartonjo in Tugen country that Reuben Seroney met Daniel Toroitich arap Moi, later to become President of Kenya.
 He became Moi's teacher and mentor and was instrumental in placing him at Government African School Kapsabet in 1938.